maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 To be able to make things easy for question authors, the following name conventions _must_ be followed:

-1. Names of variables must be equal in STACK and GeoGebra.
+1. Names of variables must be equal in both STACK and GeoGebra.
-2. Values are `int` or `float` STACK variables.
+2. Values must be `int` or `float` STACK variables.
+3. Point-names must start with upper case letters.
-3. Points are represented as array in STACK like: e.g. `[2,3]`, which means a point with \(x=2, y=3\).
+4. Points are represented as a list in STACK like: e.g. `[2,3]`, which means a point with \(x=2, y=3\).
 The Maxima object would be for point \(D\) e.g. `D:[2,3]`.
-4. Value-names must start with lower case letters.
+5. Value-names must start with lower case letters.
-5. Angles are used like values, and so must be named lowercase letters in Latin-Alphabet, (not Greek unicode letters!) and values are radians
+6. Angles are used like values, and so must be named lowercase letters in Latin-Alphabet, (not Greek unicode letters!) and values must be in radians.
-6. Point-names must start with upper case letters

 ## Using the "set" sub-tag

-With the "set" sub-tag you can set a GeoGebra object point or value to a STACK-calculated value.
+With the "set" sub-tag you can set a GeoGebra object, point or value to a STACK-calculated value.

 Points will be set free to manipulate, unless you add `__fixed` or other double-underscore-tags to the Point-name.
 A full list of available options see "set: double-underscore-tags in the "advanced use-cases"-section.

 Angles cannot be set directly, set points instead!

 ### A minimal example